CE Frequently Asked Questions

 The submission deadline is quickly approaching, but I can’t reach my advisor.
 What should I do?

-Call or email the GH Academic Coordinator to discuss.
+Call or email the GH Program Manager to discuss.

 Please keep in mind that GH faculty members have many teaching, research, and travel commitments, so it is important to begin communicating about your CE well in advance of deadlines.
 If you are emailing me in a panic on the due date, there’s probably not much that can be done at that point.